Apprehended Violence Orders (Avos)

-Apprehended Violence Order (“AVO”) is an order to protect victims of domestic violence when they are fearful of future violence or threats to their safety, sometimes known as restraining orders or protection orders.
+An AVO is an Apprehended Violence Order that aims to protect victims of domestic violence when they are fearful of future violence or threats to their safety.
+There are two types of AVOs:

-An ADVO relates to the protection of a person/s where a domestic relationship exists between the parties- for example:
+An ADVO related to the protection of a person/s where a domestic relationship exists between the parties- for example:

 An APVO relates to the protection of a person/s where there is no domestic relation between the parties- for example:

 - The person in need of protection is a friend or acquaintance

 - The person in need of protection is a co-worker